 Outside of work

-When not at work, Dr. Allred can most often be found with her three children, reading or outside (or some combination).
-She loves traveling to places with few people and lots of mountains.
+When not at work, Dr. Allred can most often be found with their three kids, reading, or outside in their rewilded yard.
+They enjoy traveling to places with few people and lots of mountains.